Full-Spectrum Doula Support: A Comprehensive Guide

 But for me, Full Spectrum isn’t just about stages.
 It’s also about people.

 The spectrum I support isn’t just the timeline — it’s the human experience.
+Full Spectrum, to me, means showing up for:

 Women, men, nonbinary folks, and gender-expansive people